-Durham Market Place, the focal point of Durham City has medieval origins but the present market place largely consists of buildings of Victorian origin.
-The most imposing features are the Town Hall and Guildhall, the city church of St Nicholas and the statues of Neptune and the 3rd Marquess of Londonderry.
+Durham Market Place, the focal point of Durham City has medieval origins but features buildings of later periods.
+The most prominent features are the Town Hall and Guildhall; church of St Nicholas and statues of Neptune and the third Marquess of Londonderry.

 The spire of St Nicholas Church dominates the eastern side of the market place.
 It was built in 1858 by J.B.
 Pritchett, a Darlington architect and described by the Illustrated London News of the time as “the most beautiful specimen of church architecture in the north of England”.

 The bare-bottomed statue of Neptune was originally placed in the market place in 1729 to cover an octagonal pant which provided water for the people in the city centre area.
 Water for the pant was supplied by pipe from the Fram Well at Crook Hall, which is across the river to the north east.

 Neptune, the mythical Roman god of the sea, symbolised an ambitious plan to turn Durham into an inland sea port by altering the course of the River Wear.
 In 1720 the plan was to construct a canal north to join the River Team, a tributary of the Tyne near Gateshead.
 If the plan had got beyond the drawing board it would have resulted in the joining of the Tyne and Wear which was not what nature had intended.

 In 1759 another plan was made to bring ships to Durham by making the river navigable from Durham to Sunderland.
 This would have needed considerable alterations to the river course, but in the event the increasing size of ships made the plan impractical so no work was ever carried out.